adbar/trafilatura/docs/usage-python.rst

 The only required argument is the input document (here a downloaded HTML file), the rest is optional.

+..hint:
     The inclusion of tables and comments can be deactivated at a function call.
 The use of fallback algorithms can also be bypassed in *fast* mode:

 .. code-block:: python